 • Administration: severe cash flow problems are being experienced by the company, but the underlying business is viable and insolvency may be avoided

 • Creditors’ Voluntary Liquidation and Compulsory Liquidation: the company is insolvent and cannot pay its creditors.
-There is no hope for the future; assets need to be sold before the company is closed down.
+There is no hope for the future; assets need to be sold in an attempt to generate funds for creditors.

-• Administration: to rescue a company by restructuring or otherwise returning it to profitability, so avoiding insolvency.
+• Administration: to rescue a company by restructuring or otherwise returning it to profitability.

 • Liquidation: to wind up the company by realising its assets so that creditors/shareholders can be repaid.